Doodem (clan) jewelry and storyteller rings handcrafted by jeweler Zhaawano

 Gidoodeminaanig, our blood relations

-Since time immemorial, the Anishinaabeg and Haudenosaunee Peoples have a unique system of government - called gidoodeminaanig in the Ojibwe language, which translates into 'our blood relations', or 'our clans'.
-In Anishinaabe society, a person's odoodem is the same as that of their father; the members of the Haudenosaunee Six Nations are related through their mothers.
+Since time immemorial, the Anishinaabeg, the Nêhiyawak-Cree, the Haudenosaunee Peoples, and other Turtle Island First Nations have a unique system of government - called gidoodeminaanig in the Ojibwe language, which translates into "our blood relations," or "our clans."
+In Anishinaabe society, a person's odoodem is the same as that of their father; the members of the various Cree Nations and the Haudenosaunee Six Nations for instance, are related through their mothers.

 The Anishinaabeg had originally five to seven doodem groups, nowadays divided into at least sixty-five different odoodeman; Haudenosaunee society has nine clans in total.